saurabh7nt/Spring-Boot-Microservice/README.md

 2. **HotelService**: Handles hotel-related functionalities, including hotel information and management.

 3. **RatingService**: Manages user ratings for hotels, providing functionality to submit and retrieve ratings.

+## Additional Components

+- **Service Registry (Eureka)**: The Service Registry component helps in service discovery, allowing microservices to register and discover each other.

+- **Config Server**: Centralized configuration management using the Config Server ensures that configuration properties are externalized and can be dynamically updated without restarting the services.

+- **API Gateway**: The API Gateway acts as a gateway for all incoming requests, providing a single entry point for clients.
+It can handle authentication, routing, and load balancing.

 ## Database